growse/growse.com-blog/blog/2024/_posts/2024-06-08-a-silly-kvm.md

 everyone had a single VGA (or DVI)-connected monitor.

 The present is not like the past.
 I have 3 [Dell UP2615D monitors][monitors], which are each capable of running at 2560x1440.
-If you look up how much it costs to get a triple-monitor KVM switch, you'll discover that they're both (a) pretty uncommon and (b) hilariously expensive.
+If you look up how much it costs to get a triple-monitor KVM switch that supports that type of resolution, you'll discover that they're both (a) pretty uncommon and (b) hilariously expensive.

 ## Display Monitors are Computers too